To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Hate Crime Statistics

 Law enforcement agencies continue to increase their reporting of hate crimes every year to the FBI.
-The 2017 FBI hate crime reporting system (the latest released) received reports of 7,175 hate crimes in 2017, up from 6,121 in 2016.
+The 2018 FBI hate crime reporting system (the latest released) received reports of 7,120 hate crimes in 2018, down from 7,175 in 2017.
 These break down to:

 National Crime Statistics By Race & Ethnicity

-We were interested to see how different crime rates vary by race and ethnicity throughout the U.S. The following table represents the percent distribution by race, based on arrests made in 2018.
-The last 2 columns are by ethnicity.
+We were interested to see how different crime rates vary by race and ethnicity throughout the U.S. The following table represents the percent distribution by race, based on arrests made in 2019.
+The last two columns are by ethnicity.

 |Hispanic or Latino||Not Hispanic or Latino|